Folias Music Lessons

 Combined, we have Masters of Music degrees in Music Performance, Music Composition, and Ethnomusicology from Michigan State University, are trained in Suzuki and Early Childhood Music (Music Together), and teach the following courses at the college level: music theory, aural skills, music history, American popular music, music technology and music business.

-We currently offer virtual private lessons in flute, classical guitar, and composition out our home which is located in the mid-town neighborhood of Grand Rapids, Michigan.
+We currently offer virtual and in person private lessons in flute, classical guitar, and composition out of our home which is located in the mid-town neighborhood of Grand Rapids, Michigan.

 Andrew’s teaching career began at age 24 as a guitar instructor at Grand Rapids Community College, where he also taught Suzuki guitar through the Grand Rapids Arts Outreach Program.
 As a classroom instructor, Andrew has nearly two decades of teaching experience in music theory, ear training and guitar classes.
 He taught nine years at Grand Valley State University as the 2nd year ear training instructor, and nine years at Aquinas College as the 2nd year theory and ear training instructor.
 He taught guitar classes at Grand Rapids Community College, Grand Valley State University, and Aquinas College since 2003 while featuring his own compositions and arrangements.
 Andrew’s tailored teaching methods help a wide variety of people excel in learning the classical guitar and music composition.